backups-obsidian/backup-obsidian-2/100 study-notes/116 CSS/CSS - Tailwind CSS.md

 > ---
 > This is also useful for hamburger menus.
 When we get to a smaller screen size we would want our normal navigation div to disappear.
 > `<div class="hidden md:block">`: once we reach to a screen size of `md` change its display from hidden to block.

+- See the starting part of video on how to create a hamburger menu using React and tailwind: [React JS & Tailwind CSS Responsive Website - Beginner Friendly - YouTube](https://www.youtube.com/watch?v=ZU-drSVodBw)